Almost everyone, regardless of skin color, has experienced the discomfort of sunburn, says Kevin M. Wong, MD, Westmoreland Family Medicine – UPMC.

 Protecting Your Skin from the Sun

-Lastly, don’t depend on sunscreen and other protection to block all sun.
-If you begin burning or if your skin is red, bumpy, or irritated from exposure, move to a shaded area.
+Last, don’t depend on sunscreen and other protection to block all sun.
+If you begin to burn or if your skin is red, bumpy, or irritated from exposure, move to a shaded area.
 Taking good care of your skin can help prevent melanoma and other skin cancers.

 About Primary Care